elmcraft/elmcraft.org/content/faqs/html-lazy-not-working.md

 status: seedling
 ---

-<tldr>tl;dr: You're likely reacreating the values or view function on each render.</tldr>
+<tldr>tl;dr: You're likely recreating the values or view function on each render.</tldr>

 The [Elm guide on Html.Lazy](https://guide.elm-lang.org/optimization/lazy.html) is the best place to start.